 When Is the Watchmen Release Date on HBO?

-Sometime in 2019.
-That’s all we know for now.
-However, given the increasing frequency of promotion from official Watchmen social media accounts we may get more information very soon.
+Sometime in Fall 2019 but that’s all we know for now.
+However, given the increasing frequency of promotion from official Watchmen social media accounts, we may get more information very soon.

 Watchmen is a 12-issue comic book published by DC Comics in 1987.
 Set outside mainstream DC continuity and in an alternate timeline of our “real” world, Watchmen envisions superheroes as broken, immoral people who inadvertently become pawns in a game of fascist chess.